paulnta/Polliwog/report/README.md

 It could be found strange to use the PATH HTTP method on some resources.
 However, this method happens to be very useful when a typo mistake has been made.
 This is why the REST API makes it available on any document resource.

 One of the basic feature the REST API should provide according to the part 1 specification is poll's state change.
 Neither particular resource nor particular verb is defined to process a such operation.
 Changing the state of a poll is basically an update.
 Invoking both PUT and PATCH HTTP methods allows anyone to do so.

+Both PUT and PATH HTTP methods can be used to update polls.
+This means therefore that a simple request can modify the state of the pool, and thus close it.
+The REST API fully supports this feature.
+However, closing a poll will have no effect than changing the value of the state property.
+One client  would still be able to add more questions, another one would be able to answer questions of a closed poll.
+The current version of the API does not define any rules specifying what operations can be performed when a poll is in a specific state.
+Furthermore, the specification of the project does not mention anything about this.
+It would be a task for the next step of the project.

 The illustration does not provide any information on the precise way to answer questions.
 One could submit a POST request to /polls/{poll}/participations/{participation}/answers.
 This is correct but unsufficient.
 Query parameters are required in order to specify which **question** a user wants to answer and which **choice** the same user has chosen.